-My name is Rohan Hitchcock and I am currently completing a Masters in Mathematics and Statistics at the University of Melbourne.
-You can read my CV here.
+My name is Rohan Hitchcock and I am currently a PhD Candidate at CSRIO and the University of Melbourne.
+I am looking at simulations of physical systems using neural networks.

 - An introduction to bicategories (notes, video).